programmiri/gatsby-timeship/emails/006/add_princess.md

 export default function timeTravelHandler(req, res) {

 «Good work Ruby!
-Our next task is to get our PIRATE_PRINCESS and our message to res-the-cat.» Says Lizabeth.
+Your next tiny task is to get our Pirate Princess  variable and our message variable to res-the-cat inside our Gatsby function.» Says Lizabeth.